jamesdon/chargeback/README.md

-The Charge Back App is intended to calculate the total cost for Splunk customers, when offering Splunk as an internal service.
+The Charge Back App is intended to calculate maintenance and yearly run rates for Splunk.

+If you are running Splunk in a medium to large environment, you are probably sharing Splunk with other groups.
+In many places, this results in one group running Splunk as a service for any number of internal customers.
+The challenge then becomes sharing the maintenance and run costs of the infrastructure.
+As a Splunk administrator, I would have to run several long-running searches to try and figure out the costs.
+This App should put all of that to rest.

+Configuration:
 You will need to update the customers.csv lookup file to customize the App to suit your needs.
 Using the "Lookup File Editor App for Splunk Enterprise" App makes this extremely easy.

 	https://splunkbase.splunk.com/app/1724/

-There are two dashboards for this App - Charge Back, and Charge Back and Index Configuration Audit.

-Charge Back:
+There is a single dashboard for this App with several tabs.
+The filters at the top will effect all of the tabs.
+Below, I will explain each tab.

+Index Utilization and Prediction:
+This dashboard is intended to allow you to visualize actual index utilization, as apposed to configured limits.
+If you click on a particular index, you will see a predicted utilization of that index, which should help you plan for the future.

+Customer Costs:
+This dashboard breaks out the total charges for license maintenance and storage costs.
+It then combines them, so that you can send you customers an itemized bill.

-This dashboard is very self0documenting, but I think that it is worth taking a look deeper at the calculations used to drive all of the numbers.
+I think that it is worth taking a look deeper at the calculations used to drive all of the numbers.
 Below is the search used to drive almost all of the dashboard panels.
 I have inserted comments to explain what is going on.
-However, you will not be able to run this search if you copy and paste it in Splunk, the comments are not compatible with SPL:
+However, you will not be able to run this search if you copy and paste it in Splunk unless you remove the comments, which are not compatible with SPL:

       ### Rest call provides information about your configured indexes